vasic-digital/TransmissionConnect/README.md

 Transmission Remote is an Android application which allows you to remotely control [Transmission BitTorrent client](https://www.transmissionbt.com).
 It works through the web interface (so remote access must be enabled in Transmission preferences).
-Acess is obtained from Android and supported the integrate with [ShareConnect](https://github.com/vasic-digital/ShareConnect) application..
+Access is obtained from Android and supported the integrate with [ShareConnect](https://github.com/vasic-digital/ShareConnect) application..

 ## License
 ```